ACTION ALERT—Tell your state reps to stop the anti-traffic calming bill!

 Every member of the public has a right to attend committee hearings and provide public testimony in support or opposition of legislation.
 And filling a committee room is among the most powerful statements the public can make.
 Lawmakers are human after all, and they don’t like to make people angry when those people are staring them in the face.

-The Sweet Streets board will do our best to keep our community updated about hearing schedules, but things move fast at the Capitol so don’t wait to contact your elected representatives and make your plans NOW to get up the hill and make sure your voice is heard!
+The Sweet Streets board will do our best to keep our community updated about this bill, but things move fast at the Capitol so don’t wait to contact your elected representatives and make your plans NOW to get up the hill and make sure your voice is heard!

 Together, we can make a difference!